unChaz/sci-fi-5e/srd/classes/guardian.md

 ### Preparing and Casting Tek Skills

 The Guardian table shows how many tek skill slots you have to cast your tek skills.
-To cast one of your guardian tek skills of 1st level or higher, you must expend a slot of the tek skill’s level or higher.
+To cast one of your guardian tek skills of 1st level or higher, you must expend a slot of the tek skill's level or higher.
 You regain all expended tek skill slots when you finish a long rest.

 You prepare the list of guardian tek skills that are available for you to cast, choosing from the guardian tek skill list.
 When you do so, choose a number of guardian tek skills equal to your Charisma modifier + half your guardian level, rounded down (minimum of one tek skill).
 The tek skills must be of a level for which you have tek skill slots.

 For example, if you are a 5th-level guardian, you have four 1st-level and two 2nd-level tek skill slots.
 With a Charisma of 14, your list of prepared tek skills can include four tek skills of 1st or 2nd level, in any combination.
 If you prepare the 1st-level tek skill *cure wounds,* you can cast it using a 1st-level or a 2nd- level slot.
-Casting the tek skill doesn’t remove it from your list of prepared tek skills.
+Casting the tek skill doesn't remove it from your list of prepared tek skills.

 You can change your list of prepared tek skills when you finish a long rest.
 Preparing a new list of guardian tek skills requires time spent in prayer and meditation: at least 1 minute per tek skill level for each tek skill on your list.